What’s the difference between File sharing and Backups?

 Sounds Simple, Right?

-While both manages data, but their business functions are different.
-The goal for file share is sharing and accessing data online very efficiently & smoothly.
-Whereas, Backups goal is more towards providing enhanced protection against data loss.
+While both manage data, their business functions are different.
+The goal of file sharing is to share and access data online very efficiently & smoothly.
+Whereas, Backup goal is more towards providing enhanced protection against data loss.